day8/re-frame/docs/EventHandlingInfographic.md

-## An Infographic View Of Event Handling
+## Event Handling Infographics

 Three diagrams are provided:
-  - a beginners view
+  - a beginners romp
-  - a useful, intermediate schematic
+  - a useful, intermediate schematic depiction
-  - advanced, accurate and detailed
+  - an advanced, accurate and detailed view

-Should be viewed in conjunction with a reading of the written tutorials.
+They should be reviewed in conjunction with a reading of the written tutorials.

 <img src="/images/event-handlers.png?raw=true">